francesco-mannella/RatSim/README.md

 The observation object returned by env.step is a dictionary:

-* observation["JOINT_POSITIONS"] is a vector containing the current angles of the 7:w joints
+* observation["JOINT_POSITIONS"] is a vector containing the current angles of the 7 joints
-* observation["TOUCH_SENSORS"] is a vector containing the current touch intensity at the four touch sensors (see figure below)
+* observation["TOUCH_SENSORS"] is a vector containing the current touch intensity at the six touch sensors (see figure below)
 * observation["OBJ_POSITION"] coordinates of the center of mass of the external object

 #### Reward